This post may contain affiliate links. Please see disclosure policy here.

 - Drain off liquid and discard.

-- Place the orange marmalade in a pan and heat until melted.
+- Place the orange marmalade in a small saucepan over medium-high heat and simmer until melted.

 - Brush both sides of pork with marmalade.
 Reserve about 1/4 cup of marmalade for spreading on meat after slicing.

-- Grill the pork or bake in the oven at 375 degrees F. Baste several times during the cooking process with orange marmalade.
+- Grill the pork or bake in the oven at 375 degrees F. Glaze several times during the cooking process with orange marmalade.

 - Remove meat from grill or oven and give it one more basting of orange marmalade.